Informatica Certification Training Course

-A Dimension table is a table in a star schema of a data warehouse.
+This is a table in a star schema of a data warehouse.
 Data warehouses are built using dimensional data models which consist of fact and dimension tables.
-Dimension tables are used to describe dimensions.
+The latter is used to describe dimensions.
 They contain dimension keys, values and attributes.

 Slowly Changing Dimensions– Dimension attributes that change slowly over a period of time rather than changing regularly is grouped as SCDs.
 Attributes like name, address can change but not too often.

 These attributes can change over a period of time and that will get combined as a slowly changing dimension.
 Consider an example where a person is changing from one city to another.
 Now there are 3 ways to change the address;